-GOAL: Goal 4: Improve student engagement and climate outcomes, and allocate services to EL and LI students 1 2 3 State and/or Local Priorities: 3 4 5_X 6_X 7 8 COE only: 9 10 / Identified Need: To provide systems, programs, and opportunities that directly support the nutritional, mental and physical health of all students alth of all students Goal Applies to: Schools: All Applicable Pupil Subgroups: All LCAP Year 1: 2015-16 Meas ed Annual surable comes: a.
-School attendance rates will increase by 0.995% attendance rate (5A) b.
-EL, LI, FY attendance rate will increase by 2 c. % students chronically absent will decrease d. # of middle school dropouts will decrease k. e.
+GOAL: Goal 4: I LI studer mprove student engagement and climants ate outcome es, and allocate services to EL and 1 2 3 State and/or Local Priorities: 3 4 5_X 6_X 7 8 COE only: 9 10 Identified Need: To provide systems, programs, and oppor rtunities that o directly support the nutritional, mental an d physical he alth of all students Goal Applies to: Schools: All Applicable Pupil Subgroups: All LCAP Y ear 1: 2015-16 Expected Annual Measurable Outcomes: a.
+School attendance rates will increase by 0.5 95% attendance rate (5A) b.
+EL, LI, FY attendance rate will increase by 2% c. % students chronically absent will decrease d. # of middle school dropouts will decrease b e.
 High School dropout rate will decrease by 0 f.
-Number of EL, LI, FY dropouts will decrease % (5A) by 3% (5B) by 5% (5C) 0.5% (5D) with lower than g. h. i. j. k. l.
-Maintain low level of exp will increase by 3 nsions will decre nsions of EL, LI, I pulsions (6B) sponses will show The state of the s Actions/Services Scope of Pupils to be se rved within identified d scope of Budgeted
+Number of EL, LI, FY dropouts will decrease % (5A) by 3% (5B) y 5% (5C) .5% (5D) h.
+EL, LI, FY graduate rate v i. # of out-of-school suspe j. # of out-of-school suspe k.
+Maintain low level of ex will increase by 3 nsions will decre nsions of EL, LI, I pulsions (6B) sponses will show Actions/Services Scope of Service Pupils to be served within identified service d scope of Budgeted Expenditures ementation of Restorative Justice, BEST, Il Life and Selena Jackson practices LEA-wide X_ALL Use \$416,632 in supplemental & concentration grant funds